Azure/azure-storage-cpp/CONTRIBUTING.md

 Debugging->Command Arguments**.
 Enter a space-separated list of `SUITE:TEST` and/or
 `SUITE`.
 For example: `Queue:Queue_Messages`, `Core`, or `Table TableClient`.

-### Samples
-Samples are under `Microsoft.WindowsAzure.Storage\samples`.

-### Testing Features
-As you develop a feature, you'll need to write tests to ensure quality.
-You should also run existing tests related to your change to address any unexpected breaks.

 ### Debug
 To use Fiddler, you need to set the system winhttp proxy.
 Open an administrator command prompt.
 Run `netsh.exe`.
 Set the proxy by executing the command: `winhttp